Urban Housing & Emergency Shelter

-RPI and its local implementing partners are working to meet these needs by:
+In sum, RPI and its local implementing partners have met 29,476 shelter needs by:

 - Subsidizing rent and securing free housing rentals for IDPs in exchange for shelter repairs